HMS Gladan Visits NAS Pensacola

-PENSACOLA, Fla. – The Swedish naval training vessel HMS Gladan docks at Naval Air Station (NAS) Pensacola’s Allegheny Pier March 18 for a regularly scheduled port visit.
-Gladan, a 40-meter top sail schooner built in Sweden in 1947, is used to train naval cadets.
+HMS Gladan Commanding Officer Lt.
+Jacob Fagerberg (right) shows the ship's guest book to Naval Air Station (NAS) Pensacola Commanding Officer Capt.
+Chandra Newman (left) during a regularly scheduled port visit March 18 at NAS Pensacola's Allegheny Pier.
+The 40-meter topsail schooner, built in Sweden in 1947, is used to train naval cadets.
 Along with an active runway, NAS Pensacola also maintains a deepwater port, directly supporting U.S. Coast Guard missions.
 (U.S. Navy photo by Garrett Dipuma)

 |Date Taken: